MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 ```
 -- *Slide End* --

 You have now closed the ssh connection to the remote machine.
-If you are not convinced, type `pwd` to see that your
-terminal is now back on your local machine.
 The teleportation magic is over!

-Hold up a Green card if you are back on your local machine.
+Hold up a Green sticky note if you saw 'exit'.
-And a Red card if you are not.
+And a Red sticky note if you did not.

-**Exercise**
+-- *Slide* --

+## Exercise

 Return to the security group in the dashboard and remove the ssh rule.